killzone10/DataBases2/README.md

   - add secret key to app.config['SECRET_KEY']= '' ## and add your secret key too
   - after filling that just use python3 run.py

-# Project goal
+# Goal of the project
-## The goal was to create a model ER, then logical model in 3NF: Third normal form, so the purpose of subject was to develop database from the scratch and connect application to it.
+The goal was to create a model ER, then logical model in 3NF: Third normal form, so the purpose of subject was to develop database from the scratch and connect application to it.
 # ER Model
 ![ER Model](ER_model.png)
 ![Logical Model](logical1.png)

 ## Fish_shop ##
+The user which comes to this site can:
+- sign up,
+- log in, log out,
+- check products,
+- check the cart,
+- remove items from cart,
+- buy products,
-The user which comes to this site can sign up, check products, check the cart, remove items from cart, buy products and get invoice from his purchase.
-All of these things are connected to database.
+- get invoice from the purchase.
+All of these things above are connected to the database.

 ![Account creation](account_creation.png)
 ![Checking the products](products.png)